PrawyCoD1/CoDExtended/README.md

-# Call of Duty Extended
+# Call of Duty UO Extended

-CoDExtended is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+CoDUOExtended is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ====

-Call of Duty Extended is a modification for Call of Duty 1, which does what it says it extends CoD with new features, increasing limits and fixing bugs.
+Call of Duty UO Extended is a modification for Call of Duty UO 1.51, which does what it says it extends CoD UO with new features, increasing limits and fixing bugs.

 # Usage

 Your startup commandline for your Call of Duty dedicated server would look something like this.
 LD_LIBRARY_PATH=$LD_LIBRARY_PATH:.
-LD_PRELOAD=/path/to/codextended.so ./cod_lnxded
+LD_PRELOAD=/path/to/coduoextended.so ./coduo_lnxded

 # Dependencies / libraries